Code-Institute-Submissions/stream-one-project/README.md

 I used [Unsplash] (https://unsplash.com/) for all website images (which are royalty free).
 I used the album cover images from the assets folder provided by Code Institute

+## For Assessor

+I have made this project using the old guidelines.

+I would like my project to be assessed based on the deprecated marking criteria.